martbetz/martbetz.github.io/_posts/2024-04-14-bearing-balls.md

 categories: photography lenses repair maintenance diy
 ---

 For quite some time, now, there's been an ever-growing trend of 'de-clicking' vintage photography lenses for use in cinematography.
-Restoring them can be tricky; parts are often discarded, and here's where I need your help.
+Restoring them can be tricky; parts are often lost or discarded, and here's where I need your help.

 Lenses are 'de-clicked' by removing the bearing ball from the aperture mechanism.
 In order to restore the origional function, a replacement needs to be sought; sizes, however, can significantly vary.